This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 It’s a little run down and it can be hard to find a seat when it’s busy.
 But it’s said to have a worn charm to it.

-You’ll also find it a transportation hub and the place to pick up tuk-tuks, trams, and taxis.
+You’ll also find it a transportation hub and a place to pick up tuk-tuks, trams, and taxis.
 Tram 15E departs from here for Belem every 10-15 minutes.

 You can also catch Tram 12E which heads up to Saint George’s Castle, which is an alternative to the more popular Tram 28E.